MicrosoftDocs/Advertising/advertising/bingads-13/guides/uet-conversion-api-integration.md

 - **Suggested retention/expiration**: 90 days

-- **Format**: UUID, e.g., `dd4afcccb1c9a4cad9544dd7e5006`
+- **Format**: UUID, e.g., `dd4afccc-b1c9-4a4c-ad95-44dd7e5006ab`

 #### Visitor ID and user ID

-You must include a unique visitor ID (`anonymousId`) with all events, and may optionally include a unique user ID (`externalId`) if available.
-These correspond to an anonymous/tracking ID and a logged-in user ID, respectively.
-Microsoft uses these identifiers to aggregate events for a single user over time.
+Every event must include a `userData` object with at least one supported identifier.
+Use `anonymousId` as the unique visitor ID whenever it's available, and optionally include `externalId` for a signed-in user.
+Other accepted identifiers include `msclkid`, hashed email (`em`), hashed phone (`ph`), `idfa` (Apple's Identifier for Advertisers), and `gaid` (Google Advertising ID).
+Microsoft uses these identifiers to associate events with a user over time.

 The `anonymousId` value must match the vid provided in the client-side ID sync pixel.
 This enables Microsoft to identify the user across other contexts (outside your site) for purposes such as view-through conversion attribution and audience targeting.